-(a) the maximum total remuneration of the Directors of the Company (excluding the Managing Director) has been set at \$400,000 per annum to be divided amongst them in such proportions as they agree.
-Directors are not required to allocate the entire amount.

-- (b) Mr Paul Clitheroe is eligible to participate in the Long Term Incentive Plan (LTIP) and received 4,000,000 shares at 25 cents per share and a corresponding limited recourse loan on 26 November 2014, as approved by shareholders.
+- (a) the maximum total remuneration of the Directors of the Company (excluding the Managing Director) has been set at \$400,000 per annum to be divided amongst them in such proportions as they agree.
+Directors are not required to allocate the entire amount. - b) Mr Paul Clitheroe is eligible to participate in the LTIP and received 4,000,000 shares at 25 cents per share and a corresponding limited recourse loan on 26 November 2014, as approved by shareholders.
 1,333,333 of these shares vested on 30 May 2016, when the share price reached \$0.33 per share.
 The second tranche vests when the share price reaches \$0.42 per share after 26 November 2016.
 The final tranche vests when the share price reaches \$0.50 per share after 26 November 2017.
-There is no time limit for the share price to reach the vesting price. - (c) Mr Ronald Hodge, as Managing Director, is eligible to participate in the LTIP and received 4,166,666 shares at 25 cents per share and a corresponding limited recourse loan on 8 September 2015, as approved by shareholders.
+There is no time limit for the share price to reach the vesting price.

+Mr Ronald Hodge, as Managing Director, is eligible to participate in the LTIP and received 4,166,666 shares at 25 cents per share and a corresponding limited recourse loan on 8 September 2015, as approved by shareholders.
 Mr Hodge's shares have no performance conditions and the first tranche of 1,388,888 vested on 8 September 2016.
-The remaining shares vest in equal tranches on 8 September 2017 and 8 September 2018 respectively.
+The second tranche vested on 8 September 2017.
+The remaining shares will vest on 8 September 2018.
 As Managing Director Mr Hodge is eligible to participate in the ESOP and received 400,000 shares at 31 cents per share and a corresponding limited recourse loan on 28 December 2016, as approved by shareholders.
-The shares will vest in three equal tranches on the first, second and third anniversaries of the Grant Date.
+The first tranche of 133,333 shares vested on 28 December 2017.
+The remaining shares on the second and third anniversaries of the Grant Date.

-Additional information on the remuneration of executive directors and key management personnel is given in Note 18 of the Financial Statements
+Additional information on the remuneration of executive directors and key management personnel is given in Note 14 of the Financial Statements.

-The Directors' remuneration for the year ended 30 June 2017 is detailed in the following table.
-There was no accrued long service leave for the Managing Director at 30 June 2017.
+The Directors' remuneration for the year ended 30 June 2018 is detailed in the following table.
+There was no accrued long service leave for the Managing Director at 30 June 2018.